The Bible is a treasure trove of insights and wisdom, yet it’s so often overlooked because of our prejudices, doubts and fears.

 Approaching the Bible with a determination to believe it ‘as is’, as opposed to questioning its content with cynicism or doubt shaped by our own prejudices, is most essential when reading the Bible.

-Fresh revelation, insight, knowledge and provocation from God’s word comes to readers who resolve to search out God’s wisdom daily, with diligence, consistency and care.
+Fresh revelation, insight, knowledge and provocation from the Bible comes to readers who commit to searching for God’s wisdom daily — with diligence and care.

 Accepting the word of God ‘as is’, without being subject to either our own views, or the forced interpretations of others, should be our approach to determining what each verse means.

 In all our reading, seek to identify how Jesus Christ is revealed.
-And I would add, allow fresh revelation from God’s word to compel you to worship the saviour!
+And I would add, allow fresh insight from the Bible to compel you to consider worshipping Jesus.

 Read Erik Kowalker’s full post for more from these tips from J. C. Ryle.